ymdarake/practical-common-lisp/elements/README.md

 - `C-x C-e` evaluate at the ending parenthesis.
 - `C-x o` next buffer.
 - `C-x k` to kill the current buffer.
+- `C-x b` to choose the buffer to focus on.
 - `C-/` to undo.
 - `C-c C-c` compile.
 - `C-c C-z` REPL.